 This site is an ode to Portland’s food carts, and a practical guide on where to find them and what to eat once you get there.
 It contains a listing of carts, a map, a search feature, and categories by cuisine types and specific locations.
 It also contains photos and menus if we can get them.
-We tend to write in the positive about these carts, although we will always be honest in my findings.
+We tend to write in the positive about these carts, although we will always be honest in our findings.
 Restated, this isn’t a “review” site.
 We would rather our readers make up their own minds as to what they like and don’t like, and don’t really think it is fair to really put a $5- 7 dollar meal at a small independently owned local business under a microscope like that.
-Thus, you won’t see star ratings here or too many harsh judgments like you might see on some other food sites.

 If you have any tips, updates, or your own opinions, feel free to leave comments or drop us a line!

 Warning: Food cart information is especially vulnerable to change (the carts are on wheels after all).
-Although I will do my best to keep this site updated, any news you send my way will be especially appreciated.
+Although we will do our best to keep this site updated, any news you send our way will be especially appreciated.